Biotechnology Stocks

 These are the basics behind the promising CAR-T cancer therapies (Chimeric Antigen Receptor).

-Other similar methods use other immune cells type than lymphocyte T, like lymphocyte NK (Natural Killer).
-In any case, CRISPR is also used to improve the cells so they are not rejected by the patient body's, and with an increase efficiency at finding and destroying cancer.
+Other similar methods use another immune cell type than lymphocyte T, like lymphocyte NK (Natural Killer).
+In any case, CRISPR is also used to improve the cells so they are not rejected by the patient body, and with an increased efficiency at finding and destroying cancer.

 CRISPR Companies Leading In Cancer Therapies